IBM-Design/design-website/src/content/community/SarahB/SarahB.md

 <column md="6" lg="8" offset_lg="1">

-Hypotheticals aren’t my favorite thing¬; I’m not cut from “woulda/coulda” cloth.
+Hypotheticals aren’t my favorite thing—I’m not cut from “woulda/coulda” cloth.
 But the first thing that comes to mind, if I were to imagine being a man, is that I’d be much more comfortable taking up space, and offering my opinions in all types of settings (during large presentations or smaller meetings, etc).
 It’s worth noting that the data (re: the gender pay gap I mentioned) says my bank account, if I were male, over the duration of my career, would have reflected higher pay and I would have had a more well-worn path to a series of promotions.
 That said, I wonder if I would’ve developed the inner resources that I draw upon and feel grounded by to overcome the challenges I’ve faced as a woman in my field.
 Was this question designed to evoke gratitude for being who I am?
 That’s where I’m landing.

 </column>
 </grid>